visualbis/VV-Docs/docs/user-guide/home-page/user-dashboard.md

     <p>No access on the report</p>
   </div>

-The reports that you have requested an access for will be displayed as "Request Pending".
+The reports that you have requested access for will be displayed as "Request Pending".

   <div class="center">
     <Zoom>